michey85/gallery-challenge/README.md

 ## What and why

 ### Structure
-For this project I chose [feature-sliced](https://feature-sliced.design/) approach.
-It's modern, scalable and easy to maintain.
+For this project I chose [feature-sliced](https://feature-sliced.design/en/) approach.
+It's modern, scalable and easy to maintain methodology for designing frontend projects.

 The app contains different levels of logic:
-- shared - store, hooks, api's, config (also could contain UI atomic elements, but I use a library)
+- shared - store, api's, config, hooks (also could contain UI atomic elements, but I use a library)
-- entities - base UI elements (cards, lists etc.)
+- entities - main UI elements (cards, lists etc.), based on shared UI
 - features - UI elements with business logic
 - widgets - composition of UI elements

-Feature sliced approach also has a `page` folder, but for our purposes I decided to use just app component, because we don't have pages yet.
+Feature-sliced approach also has a `page` folder, but for our purposes I decided to use just `app` component, because we don't have pages yet.

 ### UI